 Abstract:

-Field tests were conducted to evaluate the effectiveness of binders (SS-H and SS-E) for solidifying/stabilizing iron (Fe) and manganese (Mn) contaminated soils at a gold mining acid waste collection reservoir.
-The field-stabilized soils were subjected to the toxicity characteristic leaching procedure (TCLP), pH, dry density, dynamic cone penetrometer tests, and heavy metal speciation analysis.
-The results indicated that field stabilization using SS-H and SS-E significantly reduced the leached concentrations of Fe and Mn, with the leached concentrations of Fe and Mn being below the national groundwater quality standard (GB/T 14848—2017, Class III).
-SS-H was more effective in immobilizing Mn, with its leached concentration decreasing from 23 mg/L to 0.02 mg/L. SS-E was more effective in immobilizing Fe, reducing its leached concentration from 34.3 mg/L to 0.04 mg/L. Both SS-H and SS-E significantly improved the strength of the solidified soils.
-The dynamic cone penetration index of SS-H and SS-E solidified soils decreased by 93.1% and 93.2%, respectively, as compared to the untreated soils.
+Field tests are conducted to evaluate the effectiveness of binders (SS-H and SS-E) for solidifying/stabilizing iron (Fe) and manganese (Mn) contaminated soils at a gold mining acid waste collection reservoir.
+The field-stabilized soils are subjected to the toxicity characteristic leaching procedure (TCLP), pH, dry density, dynamic cone penetrometer tests, and heavy metal speciation analysis.
+The results indicate that field stabilization using SS-H and SS-E can significantly reduce the leached concentrations of Fe and Mn, with the leached concentrations of Fe and Mn being below the national groundwater quality standard (GB/T 14848—2017, Class Ⅲ).
+SS-H is more effective in immobilizing Mn, with its leached concentration decreasing from 23 mg/L to 0.02 mg/L. SS-E is more effective in immobilizing Fe, reducing its leached concentration from 34.3 mg/L to 0.04 mg/L. Both SS-H and SS-E significantly improve the strength of the solidified soils.
+The dynamic cone penetration index of SS-H and SS-E solidified soils decreases by 93.1% and 93.2%, respectively, as compared to the untreated soils.
 The results demonstrate that both SS-H and SS-E binders are promising in solidifying/stabilizing multi-heavy metals contaminated soils with low pH.
+After stabilization, the water-soluble Mn fractions in the SS-H- and SS-E solidified soils are reduced from 16.5% to 0.19% and to 0.34% respectively, while alterations in Fe speciation are insignificant.